Department of Communications

 Take shelter immediately in the nearest suitable shelter location.

-- Seek shelter in interior spaces of buildings away from windows and exterior walls and preferably on the lowest floor possible.
+- Located in interior spaces of buildings away from windows and exterior walls and preferably on the lowest floor possible.

-- Once the sirens sound, it is too late to seek shelter at a remote location.
-However, if you are abreast of dangerous weather advancing toward your location before the sounding of the siren, you may choose to seek shelter elsewhere.
+- If you are aware of dangerous weather advancing toward your location before the sounding of the siren, you may choose to seek shelter elsewhere.

 - It is important in these situations to base your decisions on public weather advisories and warnings disseminated by nearby local media outlets.